Uncommon Illness in Dogs: Asthma

-Another human condition that is also present in dogs, asthma is relatively common among canines.
-With the proper management and treatment, pets suffering from both chronic and acute asthma can lead normal lives.
+Another human condition that is also present in dogs, asthma, is not common among canines.
+If your dog is diagnosed with asthma, with proper management and treatment, your dog can lead a normal life.

 Asthma is usually caused by allergens in the dogs’ environment.
 Inhaling the substance activates an asthmatic attack.
 The following are all potential triggers: